10 tips to get published in the media without a PR team

 2. Use #journorequest

-Twitter is great way to get in contact with journalists.
+Twitter is a great way to get in contact with journalists.

 Journalists often need comments business stories and quotes for their articles.
 Some of them use the hashtag #journorequest to find what they’re looking for.

-3. Sign up to an online PR software
+3. Sign up for an online PR software

 This is another great and easy way for your business to get published in the media without having to hire a PR team.